OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

     * SamplesPerPixel = 1 for vertical shift grids.

-   In the future, different values of SamplesPerPixel may be used to accomodate for other needs.
+   In the future, different values of SamplesPerPixel may be used to accommodate for other needs.
 For example for deformation models, SamplesPerPixel = 3 to combine horizontal and vertical adjustments.
    And even for the current identified needs of horizontal or vertical shifts,